About Opus XVI

 The choir has performed with other choirs in the past.
 While the Musical Director was also conductor of the Hampstead Chamber Choir, Opus XVI did several joint concerts, notably the Franck Martin Mass for Two Unaccompanied Choirs, Tallis Lamentations and Handel Israel in Egypt.

-Over the years, Opus XVI has given concerts in a number of local churches and church halls, in West Dulwich, Streatham, Norbury and Herne Hill.
-We have no permanent base, but choose the venue according to the requirements of the programme, whether there is space for instrumentalists, quality of the organ, availability on the preferred dates, etc.
+Over the years, Opus XVI has given concerts in a number of local churches and church halls in West Dulwich, Streatham, Norbury and Herne Hill.
+We have no permanent base, but choose the venue according to the requirements of the programme, whether there is space for instrumentalists, quality of the organ, availability on the preferred dates, etc. More recently we have had weekends away, singing at Fontenai sur Orne in Normandy and Edale in the Peak District.